ArnaudBelcour/liasis/README.rst

 Analysis
 ~~~~~~~~

-Actually one script is used: pbsea.py (for Pandas Based Singular Enrichment Analysis).
 An enrichment analysis compares the occurrence of an entity in a list of interest
 to the occurence in a reference (for example the number of cat in one country compared
 to the number of cat in the world).

+Two files are used : pbsea.py (Pandas Based Singular Enrichment Analysis), preprocessing.py.

-Three class are present:
+In pbsea.py, three class are present:

 #.
 PandasBasedEnrichmentAnalysis: to peform a Singular Enrichment Analysis on a pandas dataframe.
 #.
-AnnotationEnrichmentAnalysis: to perform a Singular Enrichment Analysis on GO terms.
+AnnotationEnrichmentAnalysis: to perform a Singular Enrichment Analysis on Annotation terms.
 #.
 EnrichmentAnalysisExperimental: to perform a Singular Enrichment Analysis on everything with SgoF multiple testing correction.

+In preprocessing.py, four functions are present:

+#. preprocessing_files: create a pandas dataframe from two files.
+#. go_translation_dictionary_creation: create a dictionary containing GO number as key and GO label as value.
+#. ec_translation_dictionary_creation: create a dictionary containing EC number as key and EC name as value.
+#. interpro_translation_dictionary_creation: create a dictionary containing InterPro id as key and InterPro name as value.

-Right now the analysis take two input files but it will accept pandas dataframe,
+The analysis take two input files (with preprocessing) or a pandas dataframe,
-with two columns (one for the interest values and one for the reference values).
+with two columns (one for the interest values, one for the reference values and
+in index the object to analyze (e.g. GO terms)).

 The script performs a Singular Enrichment Analysis.
 This analysis
 takes a list of genes (for example differentially expressed genes) and